 No need to worry.
 As more and more women are finding the benefits of chiropractic care during pregnancy, more and more chiropractors are becoming certified in a specialized, preparation adjustment called the Webster Technique.

 Welcome to our new three-part series regarding chiropractic care during pregnancy!
 Over the next few weeks, I want to share with you reasons why regular appointments with a chiropractor can help you both physically and emotionally throughout this magical time.
 Your body is going to drastically change over the next 9 months as it prepares to bring new life into the world.
 Your spine is going to structurally change, which will impede your body’s ability to communicate with itself.
 You may also begin to experience back pain, sore muscles, and headaches.
 But do not fear!
 Chiropractic care can help alleviate all of these side effects and natural un-pleasantries of pregnancy.

 Being an expecting mother is much more difficult than it may seem.
 Your body is rapidly changing in a physical manner.
 Hormones seem to run wild as you begin to feel more emotion than before.
 You may feel like your existence comprises of hunger, soreness, and aching.
 Many expecting mothers feel they have to just deal with these symptoms.
 But did you know chiropractic care can help relieve them tremendously?

-During your first visit, Dr. Zock will complete a detailed patient history and conduct a comprehensive examination.
-The exam may include postural assessment, gait analysis, neurological evaluation, and orthopedic testing.
+During your first visit, Dr. Zock will complete detailed patient history and conduct a comprehensive examination.
+The exam may include a postural assessment, gait analysis, neurological evaluation, and orthopedic testing.
 Dr. Zock will review her findings with you, ensure you have a thorough understanding of your symptoms/condition, and will discuss your treatment options.